 What Is Dormant Pruning?
 A Beginner’s Guide

-As winter settles over the Seacoast, many homeowners assume it’s time to put garden tools away and wait for spring.
-But for professionals who understand plant growth, this quiet season is one of the best times to shape and strengthen trees and shrubs.
-Dormant pruning, done while plants are resting, encourages healthier structure, better airflow, and more vigorous growth once spring arrives.
+As winter settles over the Seacoast, many homeowners assume it's time to put garden tools away and wait for spring.
+But for anyone who understands how plants actually grow, this quiet season is one of the best times to shape and strengthen trees and shrubs.
+Dormant pruning, done while plants are resting rather than actively growing, encourages healthier structure, better airflow through the canopy, and more vigorous growth once spring arrives.

 Understanding Dormancy

-Dormancy is a plant’s natural rest period — a time when growth slows and energy moves from leaves and stems down into the roots.
-In the Seacoast’s Zone 6b climate, dormancy typically begins in late November and continues through early March.
-During this period, deciduous plants have shed their leaves, making it easier to see their true shape and structure.
+Dormancy is a plant's natural rest period, a stretch of the year when growth slows dramatically and energy shifts away from leaves and stems and down into the root system instead.
+In the Seacoast's Zone 6b climate, dormancy typically begins in late November and continues through early March, though the exact window shifts somewhat year to year depending on how mild or harsh a given fall and winter turn out to be.
+During this stretch, deciduous plants have shed their leaves entirely, which strips away the visual clutter and makes it dramatically easier to see a plant's true shape and underlying structure.

 Why Dormant Pruning Matters in Coastal Gardens